Skip to main content

 Number of Credits and GPA

-The MS in Computer Science degree program requires completion of at least 37 semester credits with a grade “C” (or 2.0 quality points) or above in each course and a cumulative GPA of 3.0 or better.
-The full-time program typically spans four semesters of 15 weeks each and an additional semester to complete a thesis or comprehensive examination, for a total of two calendar years.
-The part-time program typically spans twelve semesters (including summer semesters) for a total of four calendar years.
-Students may choose to complete the program in less time by following an alternative three-year course sequence.
+The full-time MS in Computer Science degree program requires completion of at least 30 semester credits with a grade “C” (or 2.0 quality points) or above in each course and a cumulative GPA of 3.0 or better.
+The program typically spans three semesters usually over the course of 12 months.
 For candidates with a lack of experience in computer graphics or mathematics, some articulation classes may be required.

 Required Courses